 Let’s go into detail about the cost factors of an automatic pool cover below.

-In this section, we’ll go over what contributes to the high costs of automatic pool covers, such as size, shape, tracking system, installation expenses, warranty, and special features.
+In this section, I’ll go over what contributes to the high costs of automatic pool covers, such as size, shape, tracking system, installation expenses, warranty, and special features.

 Size and Shape

-The type of track system you use for the pool also affects the total cost of the project.
-There are usually three main options that influence automatic pool cover prices: undertrack system, recessed track system, and top track system.
+The type of track system you use for the pool also affects the project’s total cost.
+Three main options usually influence automatic pool cover prices: undertrack system, recessed track system, and top track system.

 An undertrack system is embedded within the pool’s walls and is invisible, making it an aesthetic option for those seeking a clean and minimalistic look.
 It’s an expensive option but ideal for rectangular pools.
 Keep in mind that this type of track system is significantly more expensive for pools of other shapes and sizes.